 If you learn best through reading, then read.
 If you focus better by listening, then find a podcast.
 If you are more of a visual learner, you can watch videos.
 If you prefer experiential learning, then act and immerse.

 Continuous learning is like entering through a door.
 Inside that door are many more doors pointing to different branches of knowledge.
 Opening another door will only reveal more doors.
-Learning never ends.
+It never ends.

-At different points of our lives, our interests will change, which is perfectly okay.
+Our interests will change at different points in our lives, which is perfectly okay.
 The important thing is that you continue learning.
 Just keep moving forward.
 Happy learning!